Remzi1993/jquery-manager/readme.txt

 Installation via FTP, SFTP or SSH
 1. Unzip (extract/unpack/uncompress) the .zip file you downloaded from [GitHub releases](https://github.com/Remzi1993/wp-jquery-manager/releases)
 2. Upload the folder `wp-jquery-manager` to the `/wp-content/plugins/` directory on your server
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. By activating the plugin, jQuery and jQuery Migrate are updated to the latest stable version.
+4. By activating the plugin, jQuery and jQuery Migrate are updated to the latest stable version.
 (Plugin settings are located under `Tools`)

 == Frequently Asked Questions ==
 Is this plugin compatible with PHP 5.6, 7, 7.1, 7.2, HHVM and/or whatever?